zwang695/alexa-skills-list/README.md

 *Alexa, start Sofia trivia game*

-See how well do you know about Sofia the First.
+Test your knowledge for the TV show Sofia the First.

 ***